everestial/vcfparser/docs/advanced_usage.rst

 '15881018'

-**Note: following attributes from the "record" object can be called directly** CHROM, POS, REF, ALT, ref_alt, QUAL, FILTER, info_str, format_, sample_names, sample_vals, mapped_sample
+** Note: following attributes from the "record" object can be called directly.**
+CHROM, POS, REF, ALT, ref_alt, QUAL, FILTER, info_str, format_, sample_names, sample_vals, mapped_sample

 It should return the vcf record header.